G.I. Joe: G.I. Joe Classified Series (2020–present)

 In the second quarter of 2020, Hasbro announced the new release of the G.I.
 Joe Classified Series.
 It was announced as a new line of highly articulated 6-inch scale action figures that included prominent characters like Snake Eyes, Scarlett, Roadblock, Duke, and Destro in the first wave.
-A deluxe edition Snake Eyes (version 00) was released before Wave 1 as an exclusive from Hasbro direct.
-Cobra Commander, Gung Ho and Red Ninja were included in the second wave.
+A deluxe edition Snake Eyes (version 00) was released before Wave 1 as an exclusive from Hasbro Pulse.
+Cobra Commander, Gung Ho, and Red Ninja were included in the second wave.
 Many repaint releases of the previous figures and also the characters from the 2021 film Snake Eyes were included in this series.
 There have been more than 50 figures of the famous G.I.
 Joe characters as of 2022 with news of even more characters to be released in the future, including the return of Sgt.
-Slaughter to the series, and the announcement of his sub team, the Marauders returning in 2023.
+Slaughter to the series, and the announcement of his sub-team, the Marauders returning in 2023.

 There have been a few vehicles released as part of deluxe figures, including a Cobra motorcycle, the C.O.I.L., the G.I.
 Joe R.A.M., and a repaint of the G. I. Joe R.A.M. in the Tiger Force line.

 In July 2022, fans successfully funded the first HasLab vehicle for this line, a H.I.S.S. tank with 4 exclusive figures and accessories.
 A tiered method of crowdfunding was used to provide the total number of figures.
+A second HasLab vehicle, a Dragonfly attack chopper that came included with 4 additional figures, was also successfully funded in the following year in July 2023.